(7 MIN READ)

 Job orchestration tools enable IT to string automated jobs into end-to-end processes that streamline the delivery of data.
 See how orchestration helps IT.

-Written by .
+Written by Brian McHugh.
 Last Updated:

 Job orchestration tools enable IT to assemble end-to-end processes that manage data and dependencies across the enterprise.

-Today, IT is increasingly complex, relying on disparate technologies and multivariate processes that manage data across a variety of environments –legacy mainframes, myriad programming languages (Python, Perl, PowerShell, Ruby) multi-cloud, hybrid-cloud (Amazon AWS, Microsoft Azure, Oracle Cloud), etc.
+Today, IT is increasingly complex, relying on disparate technologies and multivariate processes that manage data across a variety of environments: legacy mainframes, myriad programming languages (Python, Perl, PowerShell, Ruby) multi-cloud, hybrid-cloud (Amazon AWS, Microsoft Azure, Oracle Cloud), etc.

 Basic job scheduling isn’t enough, and neither is siloed automation.

 Today, however, IT environments are diverse and increasingly distributed.
-So IT has a choice: rely on custom scripts to integrate disparate tools, or orchestrate jobs with a platform that abstracts away the code behind those integrations.
+So IT has a choice: Rely on custom scripts to integrate disparate tools or orchestrate jobs with a platform that abstracts away the code behind those integrations.

-• New tools and technologies can be rapidly integrated, enabling the organization to quickly adapt to new trends
+• New tools and technologies can be rapidly integrated, enabling the organization to quickly adapt to new trends.

-• End-to-end processes can be developed and iterated without having to rely on custom scripts, accelerating roll-out and reducing human error
+• End-to-end processes can be developed and iterated without having to rely on custom scripts, accelerating roll-out and reducing human error.

-• Group or user permissions, auditing, and business rules can be standardized and maintained across environments
+• Group or user permissions, auditing and business rules can be standardized and maintained across environments.

-• Processes, infrastructure, and systems can be monitored from a single pane of glass, with centralized repositories for logging
+• Processes, infrastructure and systems can be monitored from a single pane of glass, with centralized repositories for logging.

-With the right orchestration platform, IT teams have a single location from which to assemble, monitor, and maintain end-to-end processes.
+With the right orchestration platform, IT teams have a single location from which to assemble, monitor and maintain end-to-end processes.
 With nearly infinite extensibility, IT can automate and orchestrate virtually anything.

 Job orchestration tools include:

-• ActiveBatch
+• ActiveBatch by Redwood

-• RunMyJobs
+• RunMyJobs by Redwood

-• Tidal Automation
+• Tidal by Redwood

 • Control-M